Vegan Pumpkin Pie

 1. Preheat the oven to 350°F (180°C).
 Once the oven has preheated, add the pumpkin pie filling to the cooled pie crust and smooth the top.

-Pouring pumpkin pie filling into crust
+pouring pumpkin pie filling into crust

 2. Bake for 40 to 45 minutes, or until the filling in the middle of the pie has been set.

-Pumpkin pie on kitchen towel
+pumpkin pie on kitchen towel

 3. Allow the pie to cool for about one hour before slicing and serving.

-Pumpkin pie slice on white plate
+pumpkin pie slice on white plate

 Notes & Substitutions